-11. Cases: Names of the Act and the Decision-making body
+16.Cases: Names of the Act and the Decision-making body

-Any relevant cases decided under the Individual's Rights and Protection Act, RSA 1980, 1985 and 1990, c I-2 [the IRPA], the Human Rights, Citizenship and Multiculturalism Act, SA 1996, c H-11.7 [the HRCMA], the HRCMA, RSA 2000, c H-14 have been retained in this Annotated Act, and Alberta cases decided up to September 2018 have been added.
+Any relevant cases decided under the Individual's Rights and Protection Act, RSA 1980, 1985 and 1990, c I-2 [the IRPA], the Human Rights, Citizenship and Multiculturalism Act, SA 1996, c H-11.7 [the HRCMA], the HRCMA, RSA 2000, c H-14 have been retained in this Annotated Act, and Alberta cases decided up to September 2023 have been added.
 Where legal decisions are based on the IRPA as it existed before 1996, the annotations will refer to the Act as the IRPA.
 Where legal decisions are based on the HRCMA as it existed before 2009, the annotations will refer to the Act as the HRCMA.
 Where decisions are based on the Alberta Human Rights Act, RSA 2000, c A-25.5 [the AHRA] the annotations will refer to the Act as the AHRA.
 The leading cases are placed at the beginning in some sections.

-12. The Designation of Constitutional Decision Makers Regulation, Alta Reg 69/2006 made under the Administrative Procedures and Jurisdiction Act, RSA 2000, c A-3, regulates which decision-makers have jurisdiction to determine questions of constitutional law and which questions of constitutional law the decision makers have jurisdiction to determine.
-The Regulation states that a Human Rights Panel appointed under the Alberta Human Rights Act is authorized to decide questions of constitutional law arising from the federal or provincial distribution of powers under the Constitution of Canada.
+The Designation of Constitutional Decision Makers Regulation, Alta Reg 69/2006 made under the Administrative Procedures and Jurisdiction Act, RSA 2000, c A-3, regulates which decision-makers have jurisdiction to determine questions of constitutional law and which questions of constitutional law the decision makers have jurisdiction to determine.
+The Regulation states that a Human Rights Tribunal appointed under the Alberta Human Rights Act is authorized to decide questions of constitutional law arising from the federal or provincial distribution of powers under the Constitution of Canada.

-13. Revisions to the Complaint resolution process.
-In December 2019, the Commission launched revisions to its complaint resolution process to ensure that the large volume of complaints the Commission receives are resolved in a timely, effective, and fair manner.
-All human rights complaints received after January 1, 2019 will be assessed by a human rights officer to determine if the complaint will be resolved through an early resolution process, the Investigation Process, or the Conciliation Process.
-You can read more about the revisions to the complaint resolution process.
+17. Revisions to the Complaint resolution process.
+In 2019, the Commission launched the Case Inventory Resolution Project (CIRP) to streamline the process and ensure that the large volume of complaints the Commission receives are resolved in a timely, effective, and fair manner.
+All human rights complaints received before January 1, 2019 will be assessed by a human rights officer to determine if the complaint will be resolved through an early resolution process, the Investigation Stream, or the Conciliation Stream.
+The CIRP had concluded in 2021 and the Commission reported that they completed 78% of the files of the 1,715 complaints by March 31, 2021.